Cooperations and networks

 Actuarial science is the basis for our business: The actuarial department of VIG focuses on profitability analysis and evaluates risks, such as underwriting-, reserving-, or interest rate risks.
 This happens in the context of value based management, for the purpose of regulatory requirements, and for the benefit of clients and investors.

 In close collaboration with the actuarial team an extensive cooperation package was put together with universities.
 For example, we sponsor international workshops and conferences for actuaries and make sure that someone of our local companies is at site as a direct contact person.
-Also, the VIG Actuarial team is happy to get involved: as Christiane Ziehaus is a lecturer for 'Actuarial modeling' at the TU Wien and inspires students with charm and know-how.
+Also, the VIG Actuarial team is happy to get involved: as Christina Ziehaus is a lecturer for 'Actuarial modeling' at the TU Wien and inspires students with charm and know-how.
 Werner Matula, head of VIG Actuarial says: "We want to already support the next generation while studying and get to know them!
-For 2016, we are also planning company visits for students to allow interested parties a look behind the scenes, and look forward to an exchange!"
+We will continue hosting company visits for students to allow interested parties a look behind the scenes, and look forward to an exchange!" (c) Picture: Dialogschmiede